ucsb-cs-open-lab/ucsb-cs-open-lab.github.io/_calendars/all.md

 ---
+title: "All"
-title: "All Open Lab Hours"
+description: "All Open Lab Hours on a single calendar"
-description: ""
 layout: default
+sort_key: "zzz"
 ---

 <style>